maygli/EnclosureGenerator/README.md

 ## Install

-Need to have FreeCAD and QtWebKit installed.
+Need to have FreeCAD installed.
 Then intall the plugin with

 ```
 mkdir -p $HOME/.FreeCAD/Mod